luispedro/strobefilter/README.md

 3. Map as usual to the pre-filtered database

 For `2`, different strategies are possible.
 The simplest is to keep any unigene that shares any hash with the set of hashes from the reads.
 Currently being considered

-- `strict`: keep all references that match at least one hash
+- `min1`: keep all references that match at least one hash
 - `min2`: keep all references that match at least two hashes

-- `packed`: a hacky Bloom filter structure that uses a single fixed size array (break up the 64 bit hash into two 32 bit hashes and set both to `1`)
+We also tested counting the exact value or using a hacky Bloom filter structure that uses a single fixed size array, but the hacky version gave bad estimates.

 ### Requirements

-- Python
+- Python, including NumPy and Pandas
 - [Jug](https://jug.rtfd.io/)
 - [NGLess](https://ngless.embl.de/)
 - [Strobealign](https://github.com/ksahlin/strobealign) ([Sahlin, 2022](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02831-7)), including the Python bindings
+- [tabulate](https://pypi.org/project/tabulate/) is used to print the final table

+To install most dependencies (assuming you have conda-forge & bioconda set up):

 ```
 conda install python=3.11 numpy pandas requests tabulate jug ngless
 ```

+If available, [stly](https://github.com/luispedro/stly) is used to save memory;
+otherwise, the code will fall back on the standard Python `set` (which is actually faster).

 ### Data